zonemaster/zonemaster/docs/specifications/tests/Methods.md

       contains the NS record of the child zone:
-      1. Repeat the query with the next server in *parent NS* until a server has responded with a referal or no more servers are available.
+      1. Repeat the query with the next server in *parent NS* until a server has responded with a referral or no more servers are available.
-      2. If a referal was found go to step 4.
+      2. If a referral was found go to step 4.
-      3. If no referal was found, extract the name server names from the RDATA of the NS records in the answer section.
+      3. If no referral was found, extract the name server names from the RDATA of the NS records in the answer section.
       4. For each [in-bailiwick] name server, query the name server for A and AAAA and extract the record in the answer or additional section.
-	 Follow any referal to sub-zone if needed.
+	 Follow any referral to sub-zone if needed.
    6. For each [out-of-bailiwick] name servers do a normal recursive lookup for those to a resolver by querying for A and AAAA.
    7. Collect all matching A and AAAA records from the responses.
    8. If no IP addresses have been collected, return with ERROR.

-2. Undelegated test.
+2. *Undelegated test*.

    1. For every [in-bailiwick] name server in input data, collect IPv4 and IPv6 address for the server name.